rjungbeck/testpages/README.md

 # testpages
-Test Githib as Wiki and document web site
+Test Github as Wiki and document web site